vincent-grande/vincent-grande.github.io/_pages/teaching.md

 ---

 ##### Taught Courses
+In the winter term 2024/2025, I am the organising teaching assistant for the course on Dynamical Processes on Networks.
+Feel free to reach out to me with feedback and questions!

 During the winter term 2023/2024 I was seminar coordinator for the seminar on (advanced) topics in network science.

 During the summer term 2023 I was teaching assistant for the course on Dynamical Processes on Networks.